uptimeslc/uptimeslc.github.com/src/content/pages/Meetings.rst

 Meetings will be held in the Corporate Partnership Center at the Miller Campus of Salt Lake Community College.
 Room #333.

-  Here is a `google map <http://localhost>`_ to help you navigate to the Miller Campus.
+  Here is a `google map <https://goo.gl/maps/MQr5f>`_ to help you navigate to the Miller Campus.

-  Here is a `campus map <http://localhost>`_, the meetings are held in Room #TBD in the MCPC (Miller Corporate Partnership Center).
+  Here is a `campus map <http://www.slcc.edu/locations/miller-campus.aspx>`_, the meetings are held in Room #333 in the MCPC (Miller Corporate Partnership Center).

 Attending Online
 ++++++++++++++++

 Meetings will also be online for the first two meetings of each topic.
-To access the meetings, visit the `uptimeSLC YouTube Channel <http://localhost>`_.
-Additionally, meetings will be announced in the `uptimeSLC Slack Channel <http://localhost>`_.
+To access the meetings, visit the `uptimeSLC YouTube Channel <http://ur1.ca/jjsaw>`_.
+Additionally, meetings will be announced in the `uptimeSLC Meetup Group <http://www.meetup.com/uptimeSLC/>`_.

 One advantage of online attendance is it can be done any time after the sessions take place.